jaymeen07-r/flutter-engineering-handbook/01_Foundations/README.md

 # Foundations

-This chapter defines the core principles and standards followed across all Flutter projects.
+This section defines the core engineering rules and standards followed across all Flutter projects.

-## Contents
-- Naming Conventions
-- Folder Structure
-- Coding Standards
-- State Management Rules
+These rules ensure consistency, scalability, and maintainability across different applications.

+All projects must strictly follow these foundations.